May 29, 2020

 Certainly we all need to work on our love, and that is why this passage should be so significant to us.
 We should hear Jesus asking us this question three times also.
 We should realize that He is not satisfied with a simple, “Lord, I love You.”
 He wants to hear it again, and again.
 He asks us this because He knows we need to express this love in the deepest way.
 “Lord, You know everything, You know that I love You!”
 This must be our ultimate answer.

 This triple question also gives us the opportunity to express our deepest longing for His mercy.
 We all sin.
 We all deny Jesus in one way or another.
 But the good news is that Jesus is always inviting us to let our sin be a motivation for deepening our love.
 He doesn’t sit and stay angry at us.
 He doesn’t pout.
 He doesn’t hold our sin over our heads.
 But He does ask for the deepest of sorrow and a complete conversion of heart.
 He wants us to turn from our sin to the fullest extent.

 Reflect, today, upon the depth of your love for God and how well you express it to Him.
 Make a choice to express your love for God in a triple way.
 Let it be deep, sincere and irrevocable.
 The Lord will receive this heartfelt act and return it to you a hundredfold.

 Lord, You do know that I love You.
 You also know how weak I am.
 Let me hear Your invitation to express my love for You and my desire for Your mercy.
 May I offer this love and desire to the fullest extent.
 Jesus, I trust in You.

-Saint for the Day – Saint John I
+Saint of the Day – Saint Paul VI, Pope